Japan–South Korea relations: Public opinion

+Historically, perceptions of South Koreans and Japanese of each other's countries were largely negative.
 According to a 2014 BBC World Service poll, 13% of Japanese view South Korea's influence positively, with 37% expressing a negative view, while 15% of South Koreans view Japanese influence positively, with 79% expressing negatively, making South Korea, after China, the country with the second most negative perception of Japan in the world.
-In 2023, surveys showed Japanese people with a favourable impression of South Korea outnumbered those with an unfavourable one for the first time in a decade.